decentraland/bronzeage-node/README.md

-# BCoin
+# Decentraland Node

-**BCoin** is a bitcoin library which can also act as an SPV node or a full node.
+**Decentraland Node** is a bitcoin library which can also act as an SPV node or a full node.
 It is consensus aware and is up to date with the latest BIPs: it supports segregated witness, versionbits, CSV, and compact block relay.
 It also has preliminary support for bip151 (peer-to-peer encryption), bip150 (peer auth), and bip114 (MAST).
 It runs in node.js, but it can also be browserified.

-Try it in the browser: http://bcoin.io/browser.html
+Try it in the browser: https://decentraland.org

 ## Features